The Last Jedi

 But when the Sequel Trilogy was announced, we did it all over again.

-And The Force Awakens was absolute garbage.
-Every bit of narrative connective tissue very obviously removed in favor of continual momentum, with scene transitions that can only be described as Benny Hill-like, it was absolute awful nonsense, with its only saving grace being the strength of its central cast.
+And The Force Awakens turned out to be absolute garbage.
+With every bit of narrative connective tissue obviously removed in favor of continual momentum, with scene transitions that can only be described as Benny Hill-like, it was absolute awful nonsense, with its only saving grace being the strength of its central cast.
 It was the most JJ Abrams film to ever be made by JJ Abrams.
 Just absolute trash.

 But there was still hope…

-Because Rian Johnson was the writer/director of the second film in the Sequel Trilogy, and he’s fantastic.
-From Brick, his Dashiell Hammett in a high school film, to his heist crew movie, The Brothers Bloom, to Looper, his twisting sci-fi time-travel movie, and following The Last Jedi, going on to make his two Agatha Christie Whodunnit films, like the Oscar nominated Knives Out and it’s follow-up Glass Onion, as well as his Columbo riff TV show, Poker Face, I love his stuff.
+Because Rian Johnson was the writer/director of the second film in the Sequel Trilogy, and he was fantastic.
+From Brick, his Dashiell Hammett in a high school film, to his heist crew movie, The Brothers Bloom, to Looper, his brilliant and fun and twisting sci-fi time-travel movie, and since The Last Jedi, going on to make his two Agatha Christie Whodunnit films, like the Oscar nominated Knives Out and it’s follow-up Glass Onion, as well as his Columbo riff TV show, Poker Face, I absolutely love his stuff.
 Love it.

 He’s great.